Koromix/rygel/web/rekkord.org/pages/hooks.md

 PreScanDirectory = /opt/rekkord/hooks/prescan
 ```

-As stated before, if any command fails, the scan will not happen and Rekkord exits with an error code.
+As stated before, if any hook fails, the scan will not happen and Rekkord exits with an error code.

 ## Post-scan

-These hooks run after a successful scan.
+These hooks run after a scan.

 Set the directory where post-scan hook commands exist with `PostScanDirectory` in the `Hooks` section of the config file, as shown in the example below: